Are you experiencing tooth pain? Does your mouth hurt every time you chew?

 Resin Dental Fillings

 Composite resin dental fillings are ideal for patients who have minimal tooth decay or minor cosmetic problems.
-Dr. Trinkner will apply a tooth-colored resin directly to the tooth and sculpt it.
+Dr. Trinkner or Dr. Keefer will apply a tooth-colored resin directly to the tooth and sculpt it.
 It will be unnoticeable.
 In most cases, tooth bonding procedures are completed in a single visit.
 Resin dental fillings can be very durable when properly cared for, but do not last as long as a porcelain filling.

 Porcelain Dental Fillings

 Porcelain dental fillings may also be called inlays, onlays, or partial crowns.
 A porcelain filling is well suited for those who have more significant damage or tooth decay but don’t require a root canal.
-Dr. Trinkner will take an impression of the tooth and create a model for the laboratory where the porcelain inlay/onlay will be fabricated.
+We will take an impression of the tooth and create a model for the laboratory where the porcelain inlay/onlay will be fabricated.

 Dental Filling FAQs